raisaat/Airbnb-Database/README.md

 # Airbnb-Database

+*This was a joint project between Raisaat Rashid, Taaha Kamal and Hemanjeni Kundem*

 Reverse-engineered the database of the web application, Airbnb.

 * Designed the EER diagram for the database, converted it to a relational schema and normalized it to 3NF